fahimkuet09/Prescription-Appointment-System-Laravel/README.md

 -Doctors can:

-.Create appointment dates and times
+1.Create appointment dates and times

-.View daily appointments
+2..View daily appointments

-.View all appointments history
+2..View all appointments history

 -Patients can:

-.Register as a new patient in the system
+1.Register as a new patient in the system

-.Book appointments with available doctors and time slots
+2.Book appointments with available doctors and time slots

 ###